antimof/UxPlay/README.txt

     GStreamer-1.18.4 which needs the uxplay option -bt709 (and don't use -v4l2); it is still better to apply the full patch from the UxPlay Wiki in this case.

+-   **It appears that when hardware h264 video decoding is used, the option -bt709 became needed again in GStreamer-1.22 and later.**

 -   For "double-legacy" Raspberry Pi OS (Buster), there is no patch for GStreamer-1.14.
 Instead, first build a complete newer